 Women spearheading implementation of Agenda 2030

-The crucial need to create new jobs in the developing world has spotlighted the role of home-grown women business leaders, small and medium-sized enterprises (SMEs) and local female entrepreneurs as key development actors.
-Across the developing world, women entrepreneurs are playing the crucial role of innovators of cutting-edge products and services, enabling a leap forward in such fields such as retail, food services, information technology, and by developing new products and processes as regards in agriculture, healthcare and other vital fields.
+Women business leaders, small and medium-sized enterprises (SMEs) and local female entrepreneurs are key to growth, development and building a thriving economy.
+Women entrepreneurs are playing the crucial role of innovators of cutting-edge products and services, enabling a leap forward in such fields such as retail, food services, information technology, and by developing new products and processes as regards in agriculture, healthcare and other vital fields.
 While women entrepreneurs create new businesses, disrupt established industries and develop innovative platforms at a record pace, they still face institutional barriers to starting and growing a business that makes financial parity with male entrepreneurs a long-term challenge.

 - When it comes down to access to capital, trainings and support, challenges for women are multiplied.
-What can the EU do to help foster a more attractive business environment for female entrepreneurs in developing countries?
+What can the EU do to help foster a more attractive business environment for female entrepreneurs?

 - What are governments doing to support women entrepreneurs and how can public-private partnerships enable women to achieve their potential and make a lasting difference in their country’s economy?